Russia, Ukraine swap prisoners in first sign of thawing relations | Devdiscourse

 Russia and Ukraine carried out a long-awaited prisoner swap on Saturday in a step that could thaw a deep freeze in relations since Moscow's annexation of the Crimea region in 2014.

-While the unfolding exchange could help rebuild confidence between Moscow and Kyiv and allow them to start negotiating seriously on other issues, any road to a full rapprochement is likely to be long and complex.
+While the exchange of 35 prisoners on each side could help rebuild confidence between Moscow and Kyiv and allow them to start negotiating seriously on other issues, any road to a full rapprochement is likely to be long and complex.
 After lengthy negotiations, expectations have been running high for the prisoner swap, which had been described as imminent by the leaders of both countries in recent days.

-On Saturday a Russian aircraft carrying freed Russian prisoners from Kyiv landed in Moscow while a Ukrainian plane with released Ukrainian prisoners aboard touched down in Kyiv.
+On Saturday, a Russian aircraft carrying freed Russian prisoners from Kyiv landed in Moscow while a Ukrainian plane with released Ukrainian prisoners aboard touched down in Kiev.
 Ukrainian President Volodymyr Zelenskiy hugged and shook hands with the freed Ukrainians while Russia's Rossiya 24 TV showed Russian prisoners disembarking the plane in Moscow.

 Zelenskiy told reporters at the Kyiv airport that the swap was part of his deal with Russian President Vladimir Putin.
 He said all steps had to be taken "to finish this horrible war," referring to the five-year-old conflict with pro-Russian separatists in eastern Ukraine.